jkingston000/parsingSpokenTime/README.md

 Four files:

 1. reanalysisBRMSExp02_22jun21.Rmd = slightly edited RMarkdown file to add more explanatory text.
 2. reanalysisBRMSExp02_10may21.pdf = result of knitting the earlier version.
-Not re-knitted because it takes too long to run the models.
+Not re-knitted because it takes a long time to run the models.
+The model code and results start on p.
+26.
 3. bwCompiledV2_05aug20.csv = the data file.
 4. parsingSpokenTimeExp02_22jun21.pdf = current version of the write-up of the second experiment.